-Legal fraternity chapters at The Fowler School of Law offer excellent networking opportunities along with camaraderie and support.
-See if a Chapman Chapter of these fraternities fits you.
+Legal fraternity chapters at Fowler School of Law offer excellent networking opportunities along with camaraderie and support.
+See if a Fowler School of Law chapter of these fraternities fits you.

 +-Phi Alpha Delta

-Phi Alpha Delta is a professional law fraternity composed of law students, attorneys, judges, and educators.
-With over 200,000 members across the world, we are dedicated to promoting professional competency, service, and achievement within the legal profession.
-In fact, one out of six attorneys in North America is a member of P.A.D..
-P.A.D. has chartered more chapters than any other law fraternity in the world with over 180 Law School Chapters (at ABA-accredited law schools), 95 Alumni Chapters in major metropolitan areas, and over 200 Pre-Law Chapters.
-A couple celebrated members are William Taft, Woodrow Wilson, Warren Harding, Harry Truman, James Carter, Jr., William Clinton, Ruth Bader Ginsburg, Stephen Breyer, and Hillary Rodham Clinton.
+Phi Alpha Delta is a professional law fraternity composed of law students, attorneys, judges and educators.
+With more than 200,000 members across the world, it is dedicated to promoting professional competency, service and achievement within the legal profession.
+In fact, one out of six attorneys in North America is a member of PAD.
+PAD has chartered more chapters than any other law fraternity in the world with more than 180 law school chapters (at ABA-accredited law schools), more than 90 alumni chapters in major metropolitan areas and more than 200 pre-law chapters.
+Celebrated members include William Taft, Woodrow Wilson, Warren Harding, Harry Truman, James Carter, Jr., William Clinton, Ruth Bader Ginsburg, Stephen Breyer and Hillary Rodham Clinton.

 Facebook group: Chapman Phi Alpha Delta

 Phi Delta Phi itself outdates the American Bar Association, having been formed in 1869 by four law students at the University of Michigan who united with the goal of changing the public perception of the legal profession.
 The Stanley Mosk Inn's goal is to facilitate professional and ethical growth amongst students and practitioners of law while providing social opportunities for members.
 The Stanley Mosk Inn of Phi Delta Phi is the preeminent legal fraternity at Fowler School of Law.